Abar23/Perlin-Noise-Flow-Field/README.txt

     3. White Background: Changes the color mode to RGB, background to white, and sets the particle color to black.

     4. HSB with White Background: Changes the color mode to HSB, background to white, and sets the particle color to black.

+Sliders:
+    1. Vector Field Offset: The vector field offset controls how drastic the vector field changes over time.

+    2. Noise Scale: The noise scale to be applied to creating the vectors of the vector field.
+Uses float values.

+    3. Rotation Angle of FLow Field: The angle to rotate the vectors that comprise the flow field.

 NOTE: Best to have the web browser at 100% zoom and full screen.